 All physicals and Mobile Health exams can be set-up for pre-employment or annual needs.

 Since each physical may have customized components, there is no ‘standard physical’ (unless defined by regulations).
-But most physical evaluations will generally consist of:
+However, most physical evaluations will consist of measuring and documenting the following:

-Companies or organizations that require employee physical exams may find that managing the scheduling, reporting, and documenting process to be time consuming and a strain on limited resources.
+Organizations that require employee physical exams may find the scheduling, reporting, and documentation of exams to be time-consuming and strain limited resources.

-Mobile Health’s Client Portal allow employers to schedule employees for their physicals nationwide through one website and process.
-Once the exam is complete, the electronic medical record is delivered online through the Client Portal as well.
+Mobile Health’s Client Portal allows employers to schedule employees for their physicals nationwide through one website and process.
+Once the exam is complete, employers can retrieve the electronic medical record (EMR) online through the Client Portal.